followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxCalendar/1 Configuration/dateSerializationFormat.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the serialization format for a date-time value.
+Specifies the date-time value serialization format.
+Use it only if you do not specify the [value](/Documentation/ApiReference/UI_Widgets/dxCalendar/Configuration/#value) at design time.
 <!--/shortDescription-->

 <!--fullDescription-->
-If you do _not_ set the [value](/Documentation/ApiReference/UI_Widgets/dxCalendar/Configuration/#value) at design time, its format cannot be detected automatically by the widget.
-In this case, specify the **dateSerializationFormat** option.
-You can also do this to serialize the value to a specific format.
+Without a value, the widget cannot detect its format.
+In this case, specify the **dateSerializationFormat** option that supports the following formats:

-The following formats are supported.

 - `"yyyy-MM-dd"` - a local date

-- `"yyyy-MM-ddTHH:mm:ss"` - a local date and time
+- `"yyyy-MM-ddTHH:mm:ss"` - local date and time

 - `"yyyy-MM-ddTHH:mm:ssZ"` - the UTC date and time

-- `"yyyy-MM-ddTHH:mm:ssx"` - a date and time with timezone
+- `"yyyy-MM-ddTHH:mm:ssx"` - date and time with a timezone

-Note that this option applies only if the **forceIsoDateParsing** field of the [global configuration object](/Documentation/ApiReference/Common/utils/#configconfig) is set to **true**.
+This option applies only if the **forceIsoDateParsing** field is set to **true** in the [global configuration object](/Documentation/ApiReference/Common/utils/#configconfig).

+[note] If you are going to change the **value** using the API, make sure that it has the same format that you specified in this option.
 <!--/fullDescription-->